Information on Dill Seed Essential Oil

-Dill Seed Essential Oil is extracted from Anethum sowa – also known as Indian Dill.
+Dill Seed Essential Oil is extracted from Anethum sowa – also known as East Indian Dill and Sowa.
 It is very closely related to A. graveolens, which is also known as Peucedanum graveolens and Fructus anethi and it is of the Umbelliferae (Apiaceae) family.
-The properties of these two types are very much alike, although the A. sowa is a more “rounded” oil in comparison.
+The properties of these two types are very much alike, although the A. sowa is considered a more “rounded” oil in comparison.

 Dill essential oil has a grass-like smell and is pale yellow in color, with a watery viscosity.